BILL ANALYSIS

 To amend the National Flood Insurance Act of 1968 to limit the application of the Endangered Species Act with respect to certain actions under the national flood insurance program, and for other purposes.

-HR7862 (To amend the National Flood Insurance Act of 1968 to limit the application of the Endangered Species Act with respect to certain actions under the national flood insurance program, and for other purposes.) carries an AI-assessed market impact score of 5/10 with a bullish outlook for investors.
-This legislation directly affects $LEN, $DHI, $KBH and $TOL and 5 other tickers.
-The primary sectors impacted are Real Estate, Finance and Construction.
+HR7862 (To amend the National Flood Insurance Act of 1968 to limit the application of the Endangered Species Act with respect to certain actions under the national flood insurance program, and for other purposes.) has been assessed with a neutral outlook for investors.
+The primary sectors impacted are Real Estate and Finance.
 View the full bill text on Congress.gov.

 Market Sentiment